More Real Folk Blues (Howlin' Wolf album)

 More Real Folk Blues is a compilation album by blues musician Howlin' Wolf, released by Chess Records in 1967.
 It includes songs that were recorded in Memphis and Chicago between 1953 and 1956.

 Reception

 In a review for AllMusic, critic Cub Koda wrote: "This companion volume to the Real Folk Blues album was issued in 1967 and couldn't be more dissimilar in content to the first one if you had planned it that way.
-Whereas the previous volume highlighted middle-period Wolf, this one goes all the way back to his earliest Chess sessions, many of which sound like leftover Memphis side".
+Whereas the previous volume highlighted middle-period Wolf, this one goes back to his earliest Chess sessions, many of which sound like leftover Memphis side".

 Track listing

 All compositions are credited to Chester Burnett, also known as Howlin' Wolf.